Strawberry Bird’s Milk Jello

 I was at a party couple of weeks ago and someone brought this amazing Strawberry Bird’s Milk Jello there.
 I quickly found out who made it and asked for the recipe, because I just needed to know how to make something this good.

-Party desserts can be feel very heavy, especially after a feast of a meal that everyone tends to make for Christmas, New Year and such, but this jello is something that no one will refuse.
-Thank you Olena for sharing the recipe!
+Party desserts can feel very heavy, especially after a feast of a meal that everyone tends to make for Christmas, New Year, and such, but this jello is something that no one will refuse.
+Thank you, Olena for sharing the recipe!

 This recipe can also be made in a cake ring, which will be removed right before serving.

-You can also add fresh berries like blueberry or raspberry for additional flavor boost.
+You can also add fresh berries like blueberry or raspberry for an additional flavor boost.